mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Think of how best to loop through the scintillator size, notch size, and collection area size..
 Do we need all three?
 - [ ] [[Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response.]]
 - [ ] Include the SiPM nonlinearity into the simulation/post processing
+- [ ] Simulate the 6 mm sipm and diff flat spots
 - [ ] Parameterise the flat spot size in the simulation and make the .mac file that can run it
 - [ ] Put just protons into the detector in simulation, to see if you can match the edge position from sim to measured
+- [ ] Make the wrapping a volume around the sphere, excluding the sipm bit
 - [ ] Email Ayesha about registration
+- [ ] Optimise integral lengths new SS25
 - [ ] Try with the MAXIQ board to see if there's any info I can gain from pulse length etc